Daily Book Excerpt: Entertainment Biography/Memoir:

 Oh, and another annoying thing which I think tips Manso’s hand: He always refers to Marlon as “Marlon”.
 Most biographers maintain a sense of professionalism towards their subjects and refer to them throughout the book by their last name.
 McCullough refers to John Adams as “Adams”.
 Ellmann speaks of “Joyce”.
 Manso doesn’t seem to believe that Marlon Brando deserves that respect.
 It gives the book a too-intimate feel, even spread out over 5,000 pages.
 Just call him “Brando”, Manso.
 Come on.
 It won’t kill you.

-I sort of suffered through the long passages about his personal life – which Manso was very interested in, because Marlon was, you know, a terrible boyfriend, a womanizer, a compulsive sex freak, kind of amoral in his dealings with others, and a general MESS.
+I sort of suffered through the long passages about his personal life – which Manso was very interested in, because Brando was, you know, a terrible boyfriend, a womanizer, a compulsive sex freak, kind of amoral in his dealings with others, and a general MESS.
 Manso, again, was looking at all of that with a jaundiced eye, and while I can certainly understand that (I remember when Michael was reading the book when we were first dating, and he said something to me, like, “God, Marlon is such an awful person – it’s making me feel really bad!”) – I am more interested in what it was in all of that that contributed to who he was as an artist, OR – I am more interested in all of that just as the facts of the case.
 These are the facts.
 Just present them, please.
 Your prudey moralizing does not at all add to the book.
 It took away, in my opinion.
-So Marlon was an asshole as a boyfriend.
+So Brando was an asshole as a boyfriend.
 Yeah, but have you seen On the Waterfront??
 Who the hell cares?
 Marlon Brando was a giant actor who changed the way we judge acting.
 He was ALSO a terrible boyfriend and a mess, personally.
 BOTH are true.
 One does not cancel out the other.
 (This is a fight I’ve had on my site countless times.
 For example, in my Lana Turner tribute, someone said he didn’t care for Lana Turner because she was “slutty”.
-Yes.
-She was slutty.
-Have you seen The Bad and the Beautiful?
+First of all: you’re a sexist dick.
+Second of all: Have you seen The Bad and the Beautiful?
 Have you seen how good she could be, given the right material?
 Slutty/Good actress.
 Can’t both be true?
 There is an interesting conversation to be had about Turner’s reputation as an actress – what she is remembered for, and what she is NOT remembered for – and there is also such a thing as personal taste, and maybe Lana Turner is not everyone’s cup of tea – there’s an interesting conversation to be had about THAT as well, but to lead off with the comment that she was “slutty” … I don’t know.
 It’s just a very boring conversation to me.)

 Marlon Brando is a GIANT figure, and of course – giant figures just BEG to be torn down.